abdellamahmoud98/AbdellaMahmoud98/README.md

 •⁠  ⁠I’m a DevOps engineer, Toronto Canada.

-•⁠  ⁠I’m currently interested in Cloud and AI
+•⁠  ⁠I’m currently interested in Cloud and Cybersecurity

 •⁠  ⁠I’m currently exploring the Cloud space and obtaining cloud practionr.